The incredible story of Napoleon Bonaparte's penis

 The urologist who saved the limb

+Five years later, in 1977, the object went up for auction again and this time it was sold for US$ 3 thousand (about R$ 14 thousand in current values) by the American urologist John Kingsley Lattimer (1914-2007).

-Five years later, however, the American urologist John Kingsley Lattimer (1914-2007), a notorious professor at Columbia University, used to collecting historical objects — hired by the family to analyze the evidence of the assassination of John Fitzgerald Kennedy (1917-1963) , he kept a piece of the upholstery of the presidential limousine where the then president was when he was shot.
+Lattimer was a noted professor at Columbia University and fond of collecting historical objects.

+Hired by the family to analyze the evidence of the assassination of John Fitzgerald Kennedy (1917-1963), he kept, for example, a piece of upholstery of the presidential limousine where the then president was when he was shot.

 From then on, Napoleon’s penis regained its privacy.
 Lattimer did not show off the famous member, reserving him only to inner circles — it is estimated that fewer than 10 people have seen him since.